Nehammer with Putin: “Unsuccessful” trip causes criticism

 Telephone with Selenskyj

 The meeting with Putin was also the subject of a telephone call between the Chancellor and the Ukrainian President.
 According to the Chancellery, Nehammer emphasized that the meeting was “not a friendly visit”.
-According to the Chancellor’s office, Nehammer said he spoke to Putin “very clearly” about the suffering caused by the Russian war of aggression.
+According to the Chancellor’s office, Nehammer said he spoke to Putin “very clearly” regarding the suffering caused by the Russian war of aggression.
 “In war there are only losers,” the head of government was quoted as saying.

 Mayer-Bohusch (ORF) on Nehammer’s visit to Putin